jihedlatiri23/video-template/README.md

 4. **Example video**: You can use any video, for example from [this YouTube Shorts video](https://www.youtube.com/shorts/ZwBgS-Ej6j4)

 **Required Media Files** (you need to add these):
-- `assets/audio/lofi-study-calm-peaceful-chill-hop-112191.mp3` - Background music
+- `assets/audio/your-music.mp3` - Background music
-- `assets/intro_gradient_recipe.mp4` - Intro video (or create your own)
+- `assets/intro_gradient_recipe.mp4` - Intro video (generate using command below)

 **How to get the required files**:
 - **Background music**: Download royalty-free lofi music from [YouTube Audio Library](https://www.youtube.com/audiolibrary) or [Pixabay](https://pixabay.com/music/)
-- **Intro video**: Create your own or use the provided FFmpeg command in the Customization section
+- **Intro video**: Generate using the command below or create your own

 ### Basic Usage